Spirou42/DoFCalc/README.md

 # DoFLib

-A description of this package.
+A Simple collection of Calsses used to calculate the DoF depending on a Lens and Sensor information